MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 To learn more about modifying control templates, see the [XAML control templates](../controls-and-patterns/control-templates.md) article.

 We've created a set of system Reveal brushes you can use to customize your template.
 For example, you can use the **ButtonRevealBackground** brush to create a custom button background, or the **ListViewItemRevealBackground** brush for custom lists, and so on.
-(To learn about how resources work in XAMl, check out the [Xaml Resource Dictionary](../controls-and-patterns/resourcedictionary-and-xaml-resource-references.md) article.)
+(To learn about how resources work in XAML, check out the [Xaml Resource Dictionary](../controls-and-patterns/resourcedictionary-and-xaml-resource-references.md) article.)

 ### Full template example